UTS-eResearch/pbsweb/INSTALL.md

     * (HEAD detached at v2.0.0)
       master

-Just remember that after the install you should swich back to the latest version by checking out the "master" branch with this command:
+Just remember that after the install you should switch back to the latest version by checking out the "master" branch with this command:

     $ git checkout master